Constantius II: Death

 Constantius immediately gathered his forces and set off west.
 However, by the time he reached Mopsuestia in Cilicia, it was clear that he was fatally ill and would not survive to face Julian.
 The sources claim that realising his death was near, Constantius had himself baptised by Euzoius, the Semi-Arian bishop of Antioch, and then declared that Julian was his rightful successor.

 Constantius II died of fever on 3 November 361.

 Like Constantine the Great, he was buried in the Church of the Holy Apostles, in a porphyry sarcophagus that was described in the 10th century by Constantine VII Porphyrogenitus in the De Ceremoniis.

 Marriages and children

 Constantius II was married three times:

 First to a daughter of his half-uncle Julius Constantius, whose name is unknown.
 She was a full-sister of Gallus and a half-sister of Julian.
 She died c.
 352/3.

 Second, to Eusebia, a woman of Macedonian origin, originally from the city of Thessalonica, whom Constantius married before his defeat of Magnentius in 353.
-She died in 360.
+She died before 361.

-Third and lastly, in 360, to Faustina, who gave birth to Constantius' only child, a posthumous daughter named Flavia Maxima Constantia, who later married Emperor Gratian.
+Third and lastly, in 361, to Faustina, who gave birth to Constantius's only child, a posthumous daughter named Constantia, who later married Emperor Gratian.